 This Kitchenaid homemade pasta recipe is the *best* step-by-step guide to making fresh egg pasta with your Kitchenaid Pasta attachment.
 We'll cover everything from flour selection to kneading to feeding through the machine.
 Once you learn this method, I'm confident you'll develop a deep appreciation for the soothing experience of crafting your own pasta!

 I have a soft spot for freshly made pasta, especially classic egg pasta, which is delicate and velvety with a slight chew.
-It's perfect for a creamy mushroom pasta sauce, a rich, slow-cooked meat ragu, or a delicate egg yolk ravioli.
+It's perfect for a creamy mushroom pasta sauce, a rich, slow-cooked lamb ragu, or a delicate egg yolk ravioli.

 And you know the best part?
 Pasta uses common household ingredients, so you can enjoy a delicious bowl whenever a craving hits.

 Why You'll Love This Recipe

 This recipe yields a soft, delicate dough with just the right chew!
 Here are a few other reasons to trust this recipe:

 - Well-tested and developed: With over 15 years of pasta-making experience, including a workshop in Italy and recipe testing for the cookbook "Pasta Every Day," I've honed the art of crafting delicious homemade pasta.